Deoghar: Population

 According to the 2011 Census of India, Deoghar had a total population of 203,123, of which 107,997 (53%) were males and 95,126 (47%) were females.
-Population in the age range 0–6 years was 2,6893 (13%).
+Population in the age range 0–6 years was 26,893 (13%).
 The total number of literate persons in Deoghar was 150,988 out of which 85,439 are males while 65,549 are females.
-Average literacy rate of Deoghar city is 85.68 percent of which male and female literacy was 91.24 and 79.37 percent.
+Average literacy rate of Deoghar city is 85.68 percent of which male and female literacy was 91.24 and 79.37 percent respectively.

 Religion

 Hinduism is the prominent religion in Deoghar followed by 94.30% of the population.
-Islam is second most followed religion in city by 4.96% of the people.
-Minorities are Christians 0.53%, Jainism by 0.07%, Sikhism by 0.03% and Buddhism by 0.03%.
+Christianity is second most followed religion in the district by 2.65% of the people.
+Minorities are Muslims 2.23%, Jainism by 0.07%, Sikhism by 0.03% and Buddhism by 0.03%.
 Around 0.04% stated other religion and approximately 0.04% stated 'no particular religion.

 Economy

 The Economy of Deoghar is largely dependent on religious tourism and hospitality.
-Deoghar is the fifth largest city in the state of Jharkhand, and one of the major industrial hubs.
+Deoghar is the fifth largest city in the state of Jharkhand.

 Industry in Deoghar is mainly based on IT, agriculture, hospitality, petroleum, tourism, and in the service sector.
 Hotels like Amrapali Clarks Inn (a collab of Amrapali Groups & Clarks Inn Group of Hotels), Hotel Imperial Heights, etc. are renowned groups of hospitality industry here.
 Various small and middle scale industries are present in Deoghar - HIL Ltd, MR Real Food, Shree Guru Agrotech, PDRD Rice Mill, Tulsi Agro Foods.
 Some large industrial projects are also present: